AFC Ajax

-Amsterdamsche Football Club Ajax (/nl/), also known as AFC Ajax, Ajax Amsterdam, or commonly Ajax, is a Dutch professional football club based in Amsterdam, that plays in the Eredivisie, the top tier in Dutch football.
-Historically, Ajax (named after the legendary Greek hero) is the most successful club in the Netherlands, with 36 Eredivisie titles and 20 KNVB Cups.
+Amsterdamsche Football Club Ajax (/nl/), also known as AFC Ajax, Ajax Amsterdam, or simply Ajax, is a Dutch professional football club based in Amsterdam, that plays in the Eredivisie, the top tier in Dutch football.
+Historically, Ajax (named after the legendary Greek hero) is the most successful club in the Netherlands, with 36 Eredivisie titles and 20 KNVB Cups, both records.
 It has continuously played in the Eredivisie since the league's inception in 1956, and along with Feyenoord and PSV Eindhoven, it is one of the country's "big three" clubs.

 Ajax was one of the most successful clubs in the world in the 20th century.
 According to the International Federation of Football History & Statistics, Ajax was the seventh-most successful European club of the 20th century and The World's Club Team of the Year in 1992.
 According to German magazine Kicker, Ajax was the second-most successful European club of the 20th century.
 The club is one of five teams that have earned the right to keep the European Cup and to wear a multiple-winner badge.
 In 1972, they completed the continental treble by winning the Eredivisie, KNVB Cup, and the European Cup.
 They also won the first (albeit unofficial) European Super Cup against Rangers in January 1973.
 Ajax's most recent international trophies are the 1995 Intercontinental Cup, 1995 UEFA Super Cup and the 1995 Champions League, where they defeated Milan in the final; they lost the 1996 Champions League final on penalties to Juventus.
 In 1995, Ajax was crowned as World Team of the Year by World Soccer magazine.

-Ajax is also one of four teams to win the continental treble and the Intercontinental Cup or Club World Cup in the same season/calendar year; this was achieved in the 1971–72 season.
-Ajax is one of five clubs to have won all three major UEFA club competitions.
+Ajax is also one of four teams to win the continental treble and the Intercontinental Cup or Club World Cup in the same season/calendar year; (Note: with Manchester United in 1999, Bayern Munich in 2013, and Barcelona twice, in 2009 and in 2015.) this was achieved in the 1971–72 season.
+Ajax is one of five clubs to have won all three major UEFA club competitions played until 2021.
 They have also won the Intercontinental Cup twice, the 1991–92 UEFA Cup, as well as the Karl Rappan Cup, a predecessor of the UEFA Intertoto Cup in 1962.
 Ajax plays at the Johan Cruyff Arena, which opened as the Amsterdam ArenA in 1996 and was renamed in 2018.
 They previously played at De Meer Stadion and the Amsterdam Olympic Stadium (for international matches).
 Throughout their history, Ajax have cultivated a reputation for scouting, spotting and developing young talent, and have remained focused on developing a youth system.